 Tokyo – Okayama – Boat from Uno to Naoshima – See the art on Naoshima – Boat to Takamatsu – Iya valley – Beaches of Kochi (the Ashizuri Penisula) – Matsuyama – Ohenro Tour – Shimanami Kaido Cycling Tour – Onomichi – Kyoto – Tokyo

-We want you to have the best time in Japan, so if you have any specific questions on what to do, where to go, and where to stay when you get there, please get in touch here or leave a comment!
+We want you to have the best time in Japan, so if you have any specific questions on what to do, where to go, and where to stay when you get there, please get in touch here!